 Sec.
-209. RCW 66.44.120 and 2011 c 96 s 46 are each amended to read as follows:
+210. RCW 66.44.120 and 2005 c 151 s 11 are each amended to read as follows:

-(1) No person other than an employee of the board ((shall)) may keep or have in his or her possession any official seal ((prescribed)) adopted by the board under this title, unless the same is attached to a package ((which has been purchased from a liquor store or contract liquor store)) in accordance with the law; nor ((shall)) may any person keep or have in his or her possession any design in imitation of any official seal prescribed under this title, or calculated to deceive by its resemblance thereto, or any paper upon which any design in imitation thereof, or calculated to deceive as aforesaid, is stamped, engraved, lithographed, printed, or otherwise marked.
+(1) No person other than an employee of the board shall keep or have in his or her possession any official seal ((prescribed)) adopted by the board under this title, unless the same is attached to a package ((which has been purchased from a liquor store or contract liquor store)) in accordance with the law; nor shall any person keep or have in his or her possession any design in imitation of any official seal prescribed under this title, or calculated to deceive by its resemblance thereto, or any paper upon which any design in imitation thereof, or calculated to deceive as aforesaid, is stamped, engraved, lithographed, printed, or otherwise marked.

-(2) (a) Except as provided in (b) of this subsection, every person who willfully violates this section is guilty of a gross misdemeanor and ((shall be)) is liable on conviction thereof for a first offense to imprisonment in the county jail for a period of not less than three months nor more than six months, without the option of the payment of a fine, and for a second offense, to imprisonment in the county jail for not less than six months nor more than six months nor more than six for a second offense, to imprisonment in the county jail for not less than six months nor more than three hundred sixty-four days, without the option of the payment of a fine.

-(b) A third or subsequent offense is a class C felony, punishable by imprisonment in a state correctional facility for not less than one year nor more than two years.
+(2) (a) Except as provided in (b) of this subsection, every person who willfully violates this section is guilty of a gross misdemeanor and shall be liable on conviction thereof for a first offense to imprisonment in the county jail for a period of not less than three months nor more than six months, without the option of the payment of a fine, and for a second offense, to imprisonment in the county jail for not less than six months nor more than one year, without the option of the payment of a fine. (b) A third or subsequent offense is a class C felony, punishable by imprisonment in a state correctional facility for not less than one year nor more than two years.